What do you think of, when I say the word Impediment to make an agile team. I know most of the agile/scrum teams are familiar with this term.

 How can we go faster?

-You might think that this will backfire and the team will just come up with a list of reasons of why they can’t go faster.
-That list, that’s your impediment list.
-If you’re lucky your team will give you a bunch of things of what to change so that they can go faster.
+You might think that this will backfire and the team will just come up with a list of reasons why they can’t go faster.
+That list, that’s your impediment lists make an agile team.
+If you’re lucky, your team will tell you a lot about what to change to go faster.
 Again, impediments for you to solve.

-So as an exercise I’d like you to think which of these questions is more appropriate for your team right now and ask them, either how confident are you or how can we go faster and note down a few more impediments for you to solve.
+So as an exercise I’d like you to think about which of these questions is more appropriate for your team right now.
+Try to ask them, either how confident are you.
+Then, how can we go faster and note down a few more impediments for you to solve?

 Now you should have a really long list of impediments that you’ve started to spot but that doesn’t do you any good until you start to solve them.
-Hopefully some of them will be quite easy to solve.
-But there’s always some that are a little bit tricky.
+Hopefully, some of them will be quite easy to solve.
+But there are always some that are a little bit tricky.

-And for that, wait for my next post where I will share some of my thoughts on how we can solve those tricky issues.
-If you have anything in mind, feel free to write it as comment so that others might find it useful.
+And for that, wait for my next post.
+I’m going to share some of my thoughts on how we can solve that tricky problem.
+If you have any questions, feel free to leave a comment so that others may find it useful.